 Contact: Luke Russell, firstname.lastname@example.org

-AARP also did not think these changes should be considered in a budget bill.
+Another issue AARP has with this change is that the matter is being considered in a budget bill.
 This issue relates to utility ratemaking, not the state budget.
 Such a significant change should be introduced as a stand-alone bill (if at all) and discussed in the substantive Senate and House committees, giving all stakeholders a better opportunity to voice their views.
-AARP thanks the Ohio House for eliminating this provision in the Budget Bill.
+AARP urges members of Ohio’s General Assembly to eliminate this provision in the Bill.